uvmcs120f2022/Graphics-Starter/README.md

 Read through graphics.h and graphics.cpp and answer the following questions in your branch's README file.
 * Change the dimensions in the init function.
     * What changed when you ran the program?
+      * the size of the window changed
 * Change the color in the initGL function.
 Note: If your graphics program continues to show up as a black box, hide/minimize the executable and show/open it again.
 If that doesn't fix it, the colors will likely show up once you start drawing in the next section.
     * What changed?
+      * the background color changed
     * What values make it gray?
+      * all values are 0.2
     * What values make it yellow?
+      * 1.0 for red and 1.0 for green, 0.0 for blue
 * Scroll down to `main` and change the window position.
     * Where is (0, 0)?
+      * the top left corner of the window is at the top left corner of the screen
 * Change the title.
     * Where is it on the screen?
+      * it's on the top bar of the window

 ## Drawing